OpenCyphal/public_regulated_data_types/README.md

 and prototyping.
 They permit the user to broadcast a completely arbitrary value via the bus while not having to deal with custom data type design and distribution.

-Since these types lack any semantic information, their usage in production environments should be minimized.
+Since these types lack any semantic information, their usage in production environments is discouraged.

 Another important application of these types is in the schemaless register protocol defined in the namespace `uavcan.register`.